microsoft/SdnDiagnostics/README.md

     }
     ```
 3. Health validation tests are executed using `Debug-SdnFabricInfrastructure` or executing the cmdlet directly.
- - `Debug-SdnFabricInfrastructure` will automatically pick up tests under the `~/src/modules/public/health` directory.
+ - `Debug-SdnFabricInfrastructure` will automatically pick up tests under the `\src\health` directory.
- - The health validation function should be added to `SdnDiagnostics.psd1` under `FunctionsToExport`
 4. The infrastructure information can be retrieved from global cache at `$Global:SdnDiagnostics`

 ## Creating Known Issue Tests
-1. Create the `ps1` file under `~/src/modules/public/knownIssues` as the name of the validation test. e.g. `Test-KIVfpDuplicatePort.ps1`
+1. Create the `ps1` file under `src\knownIssues` as the name of the validation test. e.g. `Test-SdnKIVfpDuplicatePort.ps1`
+    - Filename and function name should match and should be prefixed with `Test-SdnKI*`.
+    - Ensure that the file is added to `SdnDiagnostics.psm1` under the `$knownIssues` so it can be dot sourced.
+    - Ensure the function is exported by adding it to `SdnDiagnostics.psd1` under `FunctionsToExport`
 2. Function should return a PSCustomObject that contains the following format:
     ```
     # $issueIdentified should either be $true or $false depending on if issue was detected